sluggg420/garrett_s_portfolio/README.md

 # garrett_s_portfolio

-Contains code for projects described in resume
+This repository contains relevant code for the engineering projects described in my resume

+Code for projects that are currently in development will also be included